madtank/OllamaAssist/README.md

 ### Function Calling and Self-Reflection

-The core strength of FunctionalOllamaAssist lies in its ability to use function calling and self-reflection:
+The core strength of OllamaAssist lies in its ability to use function calling and self-reflection:

 1. **Function Calling**: When the AI needs to perform a specific task or retrieve information, it can call predefined functions.
 This allows for dynamic, context-aware responses and actions.